How To Find Your Outside Stopcock

 You will be able to recognise the external stop tap from the small plastic or metal cover, about the same size as a CD case, which will usually be marked with text saying “WATER”, “STOPCOCK”, or simply the letter “W”.

-It is important to know how to find your external stop tap before a water leak occurs, so if you do not know where it is, it could be a good idea to search for it and make a note of its location for when an emergency arises.
+It is important to know how to find your external stop tap before a water leak occurs, so if you do not know where it is, it could be a good idea to search for it and note its location for when an emergency arises.

-It is important to note that in most cases where you need to switch off your cold water supply, you should be using your inside stop valve.
-However, if the internal stop tap cannot be accessed for some reason – or if you have a leak in the supply pipe between the inside and outside stop valves – then using the external valve may be necessary,
+It is important to note that you should use your inside stop valve in most cases where you need to switch off your cold water supply.
+However, if the internal stop tap cannot be accessed for some reason - or if you have a leak in the supply pipe between the inside and outside stop valves - then using the external valve may be necessary.

 In these cases, follow these steps: